mlabs-haskell/hydra-auction/doc/off_chain_spec.md

   (with fixed keys laying in `data/credentials`).
   This is only to simplify demonstration, no real limitation for that in scripts exists.
+* Hardcoded auction lot asset class is used.
 * All Hydra nodes know each others' IPs before starting a node (this is a current limitation of Hydra).
 * Multiple delegates cannot share a single Hydra node,